 Nutrition stats (per serving): 60 calories; 3g fat (0g sat fat); 8g protein; 1g carbohydrate; 0g fiber, 0g added sugar; 10% DV Vitamin D; 25% DV calcium

-Pea milk is a top-trending plant-based milk, according to the Harris Poll.
+Pea milk is a top-trending plant-based milk, according to a recent Harris Poll.
 Many states, including California and Florida, buy more of this milk compared to the national average.
 And it makes nutritional sense, given that it’s an even match for the protein content in milk, and it’s got more calcium and vitamin D. It even has a full days’ worth of vitamin B12.

 Nutrition stats (per serving): 80 calories; 4.5g fat (0.5g sat fat); 8g protein; <1g carbohydrate; <1g fiber, 0g added sugar; 30% DV Vitamin D; 35% DV calcium